kjetilhartveit/nextjs-sindresorhus-trash/README.md

 # Reproduction of error in trash in Next.js

-Example works by attempting to delete a file called 'file-to-delete.txt' in the app folder.
+Example works by attempting to send a file called 'file-to-delete.txt' to trash.

 ## Prequisites: